woleet/woleet-weblibs/README.md

   }
 ```

-***In this documentation, it is supposed that Bower is used to install Woleet Web libraries.***
+***In this documentation, it is supposed that Bower is used to install Woleet web libraries.***

 ## Initialization

-In order to use this library you have to include the following components:
+To use Woleet web libraries you have to include the following components:
 ```html
 <script src="../bower_components/woleet-weblibs/dist/woleet-api.js"></script>
 <script src="../bower_components/woleet-weblibs/dist/woleet-hashfile.js"></script>